pjbear1215/ceph/doc/dev/crimson/poseidonstore.rst

 Comparison
 ----------
 - Best case (pre-allocation)
-  - Only need two writes on both WAL and Data partition without updating Object meta and Data bitmap
+  - Only need writes on both WAL and Data partition without updating object metadata (for the location).
-- Worst case (flush happens)
+- Worst case
-  - Without embedding, at least three writes are required additionally on Object meta, Data bitmap, and Data blocks
+  - At least three writes are required additionally on WAL, object metadata, and data blocks.
+  - If the flush from WAL to the data parition occurs frequently, b+tree onode structure needs to be update in many times.
+To minimize such overhead,

-  - WAL needs to be flushed if the WAL is close to full and the WAL entry is snapset, object_info_t, collection and pg_log
+- WAL needs to be flushed if the WAL is close to full or a signal to flush.
   - The premise behind this design is OSD can manage the lateset metadta as a single copy.
 So, appended entires are not to be read
 - Either best of worst case does not produce severe I/O amplification (it produce I/Os, but I/O rate is constant)